The Organize 365 Story – Part 4

 I have always viewed my children’s bedrooms as their own mini-apartments.
 For kids, having them think about their bedrooms as a mini-apartment gives them ownership the right amount of space to care for as they learn organizing skills.
 They learn how to take responsibility for their space, but I am still the landlord and set the rules for the way the space can ultimately be used.

 In many ways, I encouraged my kids to set up their room to reflect them and their phase of life.
 We redecorated their rooms every 3-4 years and I allowed them to paint, move furniture, and take the doors off their closets.
 At different times, my kids had a TV and a small refrigerator in their rooms.
 I do not give parenting advice, but my goal was to have my kids learn to make decisions about their living space and learn to be clean and organized on a small scale.

-Condo (Adult Master Bedroom Suite)
+Condo (Adult Primary Bedroom Suite)

 While I remain the landlord of my children’s bedrooms, for my own space, I think of my bedroom as a condo.
 It is a bigger space with less rules.
 In my home, we have a separate, private bathroom.
 For many years, I even had my office set up in my bedroom.
-I have passion project space in my condo – I do puzzles, read books, watch TV, and can comfortably relax and hang out inside my master bedroom.
+I have passion project space in my condo – I do puzzles, read books, watch TV, and can comfortably relax and hang out inside my primary bedroom.

 I think it is important for each person to have a space in the home that is just for them.
 Decorate it and set it up so that you have a private space to enjoy.
-Contemplating your master bedroom as a private condo residence can change the way you think about your home and the things you keep inside that space.
+Contemplating your primary bedroom as a private condo residence can change the way you think about your home and the things you keep inside that space.